 Managed Metadata: The Managed Metadata Service supports the use of managed metadata, as well as the sharing of content types across the enterprise.
 Performance Point Services: Performance Point Services in Microsoft SharePoint Server 2010 provides flexible, easy-to-use tools for building dashboards, scorecards, and key performance indicators (KPIs).

-In SharePoint Server 2010, user can manage records in an archive, or can manage records in the same document repository as active document.
+Records Management: In SharePoint Server 2010, the user can manage records in an archive, or can manage records in the same document repository as an active document.

 Social Computing: SharePoint Server 2010 includes social networking tools such as My Site Web sites and social content technologies such as blogs, wikis, and really simple syndication (RSS).
 These features are built upon a database of properties that integrates information about people from many kinds of business applications and directory services.